 The Buffer option is a little bit more advanced.
 In this case, you would write your post and once it’s done, it gets added to a queue in Buffer.
-This allows you to publish your content on the social media at a specific time in the future.
+This allows you to schedule posts and publish them on your social media profiles on your posting schedule.

-For the purpose of this blog post, we’ll go with Zapier (but you can get the Buffer walkthrough through the form above.)
+For this blog post, we’ll go with Zapier for social media marketing automation (but you can get the Buffer walkthrough through the form above.)

-Choose the trigger.
+- Choose the curating trigger.
 In this example, the trigger will be “New Post”.